darrenldl/oali/README.md

 Overall oali aims to be snappy, minimal, smart, and hassle free.
 See **Specifics** section below for more information.

+## TODO

+- Resumable installation (add logging etc)
+- Static config file support (so installation is fully automated)
+- Whatever is missing from the original script

 ## Getting started
 #### Prerequisites
 - Working internet connection